 Foster Care is needed when children cannot remain with biological families for a variety of reasons.
 These include: physical, sexual, and emotional abuse; neglect; medical or physical disability of the child; or, the biological parents emotional or physical needs.
 Foster parents are licensed through the Department of Health and Human Services.
 Please contact our Foster Care Coordinator at 715-532-2299 for further information.
 We are always in need of foster homes to provide a safe, stable, and nurturing environment in cases where children need to be removed from their natural homes.
 We will gladly answer your questions and give you the necessary information so your household can make the right decision on whether or not to become a foster family.
 The Foster Care Coordinator will answer your questions and send you an information packet.
 All Foster Parents are screened through law enforcement records, criminal background checks as well as fingerprinted, need to obtain a health screen, and have personal references checked.
 Homes also need to meet some basic safety and space requirements.

 A process of assessing referrals from law enforcement or school personnel for further action through the juvenile court process or social services system.
 These referrals are for actions that would be considered a crime if committed by an adult as well as truancy, runaway, and uncontrollable behavior.
-These referrals are assigned to a worker in the juvenile court intake unit.
+These referrals are assigned to a juvenile court intake worker.
 The worker is responsible for meeting with the child and parent to gather information in order to make a recommendation to the district attorneys office.
 Information regarding the family, child, school, and community will be asked during this meeting.

 The Independent Living Program teaches daily living skills to youth who are currently in foster care for youth ages 15-21.
 Individual training is also available.
 For further information please contact our Independent Living Coordinator at 715-532-2299.